souradeepta/Docker-from-Scratch/README.md

 Lesson 8: Compiling local file on golang server

-### Commonlly used  commands
+### 1. Commonlly used  commands

-Run - start a container
+Run - start a container in interractive mode and with a terminal prompt
 ````
 docker run <image_name>
 ````